greenkg/kagreendev/content/blog/2020-05-02/index.md

 ---
 title: Spring 2020 Classes
 date: "2020-05-02T23:46:37.121Z"
+description: "Summary of Spring Semester."
 ---

 Spring semester has finished, and I'm just waiting on professors to post final grades.

 This semester's classes:
-- HIST 2110 US History from xxxx to xxxx
+- HIST 2110 US History
-- HIST 1112 World History from xxxx to xxxx
+- HIST 1112 World History since 1500
 - MATH 2211 Calculus of One Variable

 Due to complications getting a transcript a study abroad semester from my undergrad, GSU seriously delayed accepting my application.
-By the time I heard I was accepted (mid-Dcember 2019), there were only a few weeks before classes started, and no placement tests offered until after the new year, since the University was already shut down for the holidays.
+By the time I heard I was accepted (mid-December 2019), there were only a few weeks before classes started, and no placement tests offered until after the new year, since the University was already shut down for the holidays.

 All that I really missed out on was being able to get a spot in CS 1301 -- GSU's intro to computer science.
 I managed to take a math placement test a couple days before spring registration closed, allowing me to test into Calc I.